Make the most of enthusiastic student volunteers by giving them roles that work around their commitments

 Ask for help - some universities have a Student Scout and Guide Organisation (SSAGO) group who can put you in touch with occasional Leaders or help for a special event.
 Register with the college or university student volunteering service too.

 Keep in touch - stay in contact with girls in your area when they go away to university.
 Ask them for help at the beginning and end of terms.
 Get more tips from our resources for Rangers and their leaders on staying involved in guiding.

 Be as flexible as possible - make volunteering work for students who join your unit by giving them opportunities that are tailored to them and their free time.
 A student volunteer who can only help now and again could end up doing a lot more when they graduate and get their first job.

-Lizzie Gardiner Member of The Senior Section and former leader
+Lizzie Gardiner Member of Rangers and former leader

 Volunteering has allowed me to develop useful skills like leadership, teamwork and confidence, which have helped me all the way through school and university.